rashidabengali/Project1/README.md

 Restaurants
 ------------------------------------------
-You can find the following information on the ***Restaurant*** page that will help you make the best choice:
+You can find the following information on a ***Restaurant*** page that will help you make the best choice:

-- Treat to the Eye: Food ***Photos*** that will give you a visual demonstration of how the dishes will look like when served
+- Treat to the Eye: Food ***Photos*** that will give you a visual demonstration of how tempting the dishes will look like when served
 - ***Cuisine*** Type
 - ***Location*** of the Restaurant
 - Signature Dish